MFT Degrees, Schools, and Careers in Louisiana

 Career Opportunities for MFTs in Louisiana

-Statistics gathered by the government indicate that job prospects for MFTs are expected to grow at a rate of 20% over the next year, which represents an extremely promising rate!
-The mean wage for MFTs in Louisiana is currently $43,500.
+Statistics gathered by the government indicate that job prospects for MFTs are expected to grow at a rate of 14% through 2031, which represents an extremely promising rate!
+The mean wage for MFTs in Louisiana is currently $41,680.
 Although this is lower than the national average wage within the profession, it is important to note that the cost of living in the south is considerably lower than some of the major metropolitan areas.
 In terms of specific job opportunities, MFTs that have gained licensure can practice in a variety of different settings, including private practice, universities, other educational settings, for local, state, or federal governments, in medical settings, and in residential settings!
 The wage and benefits offered to MFTs will vary greatly depending on the setting and position in which they work.
-However, across opportunities, there appear to be a number of benefits to the job— the U.S. News and World Report ranked MFTs as having the 3rd best job within the social sciences, and there appear to be a number of resources and opportunities specifically within Louisiana!
+However, across opportunities, there appear to be a number of benefits to the job— the U.S. News and World Report ranked MFTs as having the 20th best job within the social sciences, and there appear to be a number of resources and opportunities specifically within Louisiana!
 Read more about the LA MFT licensure requirements.

 Marriage and Family Therapists Salary in Louisiana